JUSTICE SOCIETY OF AMERICA

 Sandman Mystery Theatre #9-12 (Dec.
 1993–Mar.
 1994)

-Professor Hughes triggers an 'accident' and activates Jay's metagene.
-Jay passes out after breathing in the "heavy water" fumes and Hughes takes a sample of Jay's blood, but he gains super-speed powers.
+Professor Hughes triggers an 'accident' that activates Jay Garrick's metagene.
+Jay passes out after breathing in the "heavy water" fumes and he gains super-speed powers.
 When he learns that Joan's father, Major Williams, has been kidnapped, he dons a costume as the Flash and rescues him from Sieur Satan and the Faultless Four.
-Joan knows Jay's secret identity.
+Joan learns Jay's secret identity.
 Hughes is later approached by Nazi called "Parsifal," who sets him up in a lab in Germany.
-Hughes gives empowers himself to control the elements, becoming Doctor Elemental.
-Notes: The date of Jay's debut as the Flash in current continuity is somewhat unclear.
-Secret Origins #9 (Dec.
-1986) established that the accident took place in fall 1939, a few weeks after the German invasion of Poland a few months before his heroic debut in the fall of that year.
-The timelines in Zero Hour #0 (Sept.
-1994) and Flash Secret Files #1 (Nov.
-1997), as well as references in Sandman Mystery Theatre, indicate that in post-Zero Hour continuity he debuted in 1938.
-Golden Age Secret Files #1 (Feb.
-2001) complicates matters further by indicating that Jay gained his powers in 1938, but did not become the Flash until early 1940, although another story in that same issue has Jay active as the Flash by November 1938.
-Many of the Flash's early stories described him as operating in New York City, but most modern accounts show him as having always operated in Keystone City.
+Hughes empowers himself to control the elements, becoming Doctor Elemental.
+Notes: Secret Origins #9 placed the accident in fall 1939, a few weeks after the German invasion of Poland a few months before his heroic debut in the fall of that year.
+But Zero Hour #0 (Sept.
+1994), Flash Secret Files #1 (Nov.
+1997), Sandman Mystery Theatre and Golden Age Secret Files #1 (Feb.
+2001) indicate 1938.
+Many of the Flash's early stories described him as operating in New York City, but modern accounts put him in Keystone City.
 The Professor (spelled "Hughs") appeared in Flash Comics #1 (Jan.
 1940), but "Dr. Elemental" is a new creation.

 Flash Comics #1 (Jan.
 1940); Secret Origins #9 (Dec.
 1986); Jay Garrick: The Flash #4 (Mar.
 2024)